Tiffany Treasures: Favrile Glass from Special Collections

 Both the shapes and the colors of Tiffany’s vessels were unusual at that time, when elaborately cut glassware in symmetrical forms was favored by the wealthy.
 Tiffany’s glass displayed the skills of blowers and color mixers, although some of these objects also were cut or engraved.

-All but one of the pieces in this exhibition are from two museum collections in upstate New York: the Reifschlager Collection, which was a gift to the Rockwell Museum of Western Art in Corning in 1982, and the collection of the Herbert F. Johnson Museum of Art at Cornell University in Ithaca.
+All but one of the pieces in this exhibition are from two museum collections in upstate New York: the Reifschlager Collection, which was a gift to the Rockwell Museum in Corning in 1982, and the collection of the Herbert F. Johnson Museum of Art at Cornell University in Ithaca.
 The Cornell collection was assembled primarily from gifts from A. Douglas Nash (Arthur Nash’s son) and Edythe de Lorenzi.